codorized/js_tuts/README.md

 IDs have higher specificity than classes.  | The only way for classes to outmatch IDs is to use the keyword **!important** in CSS
 You can only have ONE id of the same name within the same html page.   | You can create multiple classes of the same name with the same html page

-### How to get/element elements in the DOM using IDs and Classes in Javascript?
+### How to get/set element style properties in the DOM using IDs and Classes in Javascript?

 IDs | CLASSES
 ------------ | -------------